East Kent Light Railway: Ancillary businesses

 The EKLR attracted no shop or pub to any of its stations.
 In fact, there is no evidence of any retail activity at any of them, not even a newspaper stand.
 Only three businesses seem to have been set up in response to the presence of a railway, all at Staple.
 A coal merchant operated there (elsewhere they stayed in the villages), and a trug basket manufacturers briefly operated in a large corrugated iron shed next to the sidings before this was taken over by a wholesale greengrocers' (C.W.
 Darley Ltd).

 Permanent way and signalling

 Right of way

 This was usually sufficient for double track on the main line, including the bridge and tunnel, but earthworks were for single track.
 Hence the revenue from haymaking.
 The fencing was post and wire.
 Nobody seems to have noticed any gradient posts.
 Anti-trespasser notices were in enamel.
 This was the text:

-"EAST KENT RAILWAY.
-PUBLIC NOTICE NOT TO TRESPASS.
-The East Kent Railways Order, 1911 (Section 87) provides that any person who shall trespass upon any of the lines of the Railway shall on conviction be liable to a penalty not exceeding Forty Shillings, and the provisions of the Railway Clauses Consolidation Act, 1845, with respect to the recovery of damages not specially provided for and of penalties and of the determination of any other matters referred to justices, shall apply.

-Any person or persons damaging or removing any portion of the Company's property shall be vigorously prosecuted.
-BY ORDER.
-H.F.
-Stephens, Engineer and General Manager.
-Penalty for destroying or defacing this notice, Five Pounds."